-What are Sexual Harassment Damages?
+What is My Sexual Harassment Claim Worth?

-Sexual harassment is not acceptable in the workplace or anywhere else and victims may be entitled to compensation through damages in a personal injury lawsuit.
+Sexual harassment is not acceptable in the workplace or anywhere else and victims may be entitled to compensation through recovery of damages in a personal injury lawsuit.
 Sexual harassment is defined as unwelcome sexual advances, comments or actions of a sexual nature or offensive comments about one’s gender.

 Sexual harassment damages